 - 2020x – Understanding research on context and pragmatics levels.
 Enabling Literature Based Discoveries

 As of the beginning of 2017, sci.AI is a start-up team within Xpansa.
 It is supported by the Xpansa incubator legally and financially.
 We’ll create a separate entity after the first successful pilots.

 Roman Gurinovich – Architect.
-Passionate about advances in longevity and huge software systems.
+Bigger challenge – more fun.
 Co-manager of Xpansa with Oleg Kuryan for the last 9 years.

-Alexander Pashuk – Full stack developer.
+Alexander Pashuk – Emperor and Full-stack Developer of sci.AI.
 Loves cool UI and data visualization.
 He is currently writing his PHD thesis based on sci.AI.